pwyq/blog/_posts/2020-02-15-GRE-Rapper.md

 I have determined to take GRE in two months.
 For the last week, I have been learning new GRE words as it is my full-time job (Well, way more than full-time).
-Moreover, I have stumbled upon a number of words that have similar postfix and word structure.
+Moreover, I stumbled upon a number of words that have similar postfix and word structure.

 Besides the GRE glossaries, I have been listening to Eminem's songs while I do quotidian running (Amazing performce on the Oscar, by the way).
+I organized those similar words on a sheet.
+Plus some beats that are borrowed from Eminem's songs.
-All these ingredients are combined together to produce my very first rap:
+All these ingredients are then combined together to produce my very first rap:

 ```
 ** GRE-RAPPER ** by PWYQ

-Hey, y' know, preparing the test makes me a RAPPER who wears goggle
+Hey, y' know, preparing the test makes me a RAPPER with goggle
 Com' on, stop shuffle and hobble, join me and settle.
 Let's gabble and babble.